-The Maputo walking tour is the best option for those visiting Maputo for the first time, with the best of our historical downtown to appreciate.
-We go back in time and see where the city started; having a rapid development with the construction of the railroad that connected the old Lourenço Marques to the South Africa.
+The Maputo Walking Tour is the best option for those visiting Maputo for the first time, with the best of our historical downtown to appreciate.
+We go back in time and see where the city started; having a rapid development with the construction of the railroad that connected the old Lourenço Marques to South Africa.

 Contact us for more information or book now.